 In day-to-day operation of the electric fleet, real time information (via dashboards) should be provided to operators and well-trained drivers.
-The provision of a best practice guide explaining how to transform from combustion engines to electric motors as an operator is also advisable.
+The provision of a best practice guide for operators explaining how to transform from combustion engines to electric motors is also advisable.
+This guide could be developed by current or future research projects dealing with electric mobility.
 Furthermore, it is helpful to design an integrated monitoring framework that can capture the overall technical, environmental, economic, and social impacts and effects.

 Last but not least, cities may use innovative technologies to balance the different electrical phases in order to avoid grid overload and may apply flexible approaches when designing charging stations to increase efficiency.

 Plan for Implementation: next steps